 Western Digital’s HDD series currently has six colors: Blue, Green, Red, Purple, Black, and Gold.
 At first glance, all of these colors could be confusing.
-That’s why we have created this article to explain you the difference.
+That’s why we have created this article to explain to you the difference between all the Western Digital HDD colors.

-Of course, you can use what ever hard drive you want on your computer and it will run fine.
+Of course, you can use whatever hard drive you want on your computer and it will run fine.
 For example, WD gold as your primary drive.
-However, this would be an overkill as you probably wouldn’t use its full potential, just spend some extra cash.
+However, this would be overkill as you probably wouldn’t use its full potential, just spend some extra cash.
 Getting WD Black or Blue instead would be much wiser.
-Therefore, spend a minute or two and research which hard drive is the best choice for you.
+Therefore, spend a minute or two and research which of the Western Digital HDD colors is the best choice for you.

 For Max performance, WD Black is the best choice.
 These drives feature a storage capacity ranging from 1TB to 6TB.
 These HDDs are great for gamers and workstation PCs as they offer performance and reliability.